Native Bird Care of Sisters, Oregon

 Why Pine Siskins & Finches?

 Pine Siskins are particularly susceptible to Salmonella infection.
-These birds are experiencing an "irruption" year, which is when an unusually large number of a species appear in areas further outside of their range.
-Unfortunately, a shortage of conifer seeds has forced thousands of these birds to head south.
-Notably, people from across the country and even Florida are seeing these sweet little birds.
+The finch species experienced an "irruption" year in 2020, which is when an unusually large number of a species appears in areas further outside of their range.
+This trend seems to be continuing, and is likely caused by a shortage of conifer seeds.
 (Audubon has a nice article on this irruption).

 Some birds are able to overcome the disease and gain enough immunity to survive.
-This is usually the larger birds.
+This is usually the larger birds, like the Evening Grosbeak.
 Dr. Wesley Hochachka of Cornell Lab of Ornithology speculates that, "

 many other species are innately more able to fend off Salmonella infections," and develop immunity.
 However, given the death rate, he notes that it doesn't appear that this is happening for the Pine Siskin and Redpoll.